 1: Quality and Keywords

 When it comes to on-page SEO, the quality of your content plays a huge role.
-Content quality determines whether your site’s indexability and search engine performance.
+Content quality determines your site’s indexability and search engine performance.
 Many site owners will make the common mistake of stuffing keywords in places that don’t help the reader/site visitor.
-The whole point of the content on your site is to gain a new customer, so tailoring your pages/content to specific customer needs and wants is the best way to make sure your content ranks well on Google and other search engines.
+The whole point of the content on your site is to gain new customers, so tailoring your pages/content to specific customer needs and wants is the best way to ensure your content ranks well on Google and other search engines.

-Having a very well-spread-out set of keywords that both broadly and specifically match customer queries is also a large factor in how well-optimized your on-page SEO is.
-Basically, make sure your content is well-written, fills a need, matches a customer query, and has an appropriate spread and density of included keywords.
-It is also a good idea to cross-check other competitor websites and pages to see what kinds of keywords work well and then tailor your keyword strategy to compete against theirs.
+Having a very well-spread-out set of keywords that both broadly and precisely match customer queries is also a significant factor in how well-optimized your on-page SEO is.
+Make sure your content is well-written, fills a need, matches a customer query, and has an appropriate spread and density of included keywords.
+It is also a good idea to cross-check other competitor websites and pages to see what keywords work well and tailor your keyword strategy to compete against theirs.

 2: Don’t Overlook Keyword Placement When Optimizing On-Page SEO

-While density is important, don’t overlook where they are placed on the page.
+While density is essential, don’t overlook where they are placed on the page.
 Placing important keywords in HTML heading tags helps Google’s digital crawlers, often referred to as spiders, understand what your page is about.
-It also helps users quickly determine that your page is relevant to what they were looking for.
+It also enables users quickly determine that your page is relevant to what they were looking for.
 A user’s eyes will be drawn to larger text in headings on the page.
-If they immediately see the keywords they searched for or a variation of their search, they are more likely to stay on your page rather than bounce back to search results and look for a different firm.
+Suppose they immediately see the keywords they searched for or a variation of their search.
+In that case, they are more likely to stay on your page rather than bounce back to search results and look for a different firm.

 3: Alt Tagging Images and How it Improves Your On-Page SEO